 My latest personal project is the Barbie Leg.
 It started out harmlessly -- I threatened my kids that they should clean up the Barbie leg that kept appearing in strange places.
 If not, I would photograph it and post the result on Facebook.
 Which I did.
 My kids thought this was the funniest thing ever and took to hiding the Barbie leg in strange places for me to find.
 My friends thought the series was hilarious, so the Barbie Leg acquired a capital "L" and a Facebook page.
 The Barbie Leg got lost, it strayed off the path to Tajikistan, but it always turned up again and is still being hidden and displayed in odd places.
 Is it art?
 I don't know.
 But it's fun.

 Beginners: This class is for those who have been taking photos before but feel ready to move away from the automatic settings on their camera.
 We learn about the basics like the exposure triangle, correct white balance, composition, and various other topics.
-A copy of Adobe Lightroom is necessary.
+A copy of Adobe Lightroom will be necessary.

-Advanced: If you are comfortable shooting in manual mode and want to delve further into topics like shooting in full sun or low light conditions, and if you want to learn how to use Photoshop in addition to Lightroom, choose this workshop.
+Advanced: If you are very comfortable shooting in manual mode and want to delve further into topics like shooting in full sun or low light conditions, how to use your flash and artificial lighting, and if you want to learn how to use Photoshop in addition to Lightroom, choose this workshop.